Ankle Injury Diagnosis Chart

 Afterward, the healthcare practitioner will look for any obvious deformities, open wounds, or signs of severe trauma, then assess the neurovascular status of the affected ankle, checking for pulses, sensation, and motor function.

 The healthcare practitioner will then inquire about the mechanism of injury, including any twisting, impact, or sudden movements that occurred.
-They will also ask about the onset and duration of symptoms, including pain, swelling, and difficulty bearing weight.
+They will also ask about the onset and duration of symptoms, including experience of mild or severe pain, swelling, and difficulty bearing weight.
 Finally, they must obtain a comprehensive medical history, including any previous ankle injuries, chronic conditions, or relevant medications.

 After gathering information about the injury, the healthcare practitioner will thoroughly examine the injured ankle.
 A physical examination will typically includes the following: